Student Mental Health Policy

 2. Mental Health Services and Supports

 2.1.
-Cambrian offers a comprehensive range of mental health services and supports, including resources on campus and in the community.
-Please see Appendix A for details.
+Cambrian offers a comprehensive range of holistic mental health and wellness services and support, including resources on campus and in the community that can be accessed through Cambrian’s student services page: Supports and services | Cambrian College and Counselling Services | Cambrian College.

 3. Mental Health and Wellness Promotion